Relations between China and Japan

 On the 7th July 1937 the Japanese-Chinese skirmish at the Marco Polo bridge just outside Beijing heralded the main Sino-Japanese War, and to many, the Second World War as a whole.
 Attacks began on Beijing and all the major sea ports and they soon fell to the Japanese.
 The period from 1931-1945 combines the Japanese Occupation of much of populated China at the same time as civil war between the Communists and Nationalists.
 The Chinese under Chiang fell back from Shanghai to Nanjing and then to Hankou before finally retreating to war-time capital Chongqing.
 The massacre and rape of thousands of Nanjing civilians remains a major grievance between China and Japan and there is now an annual memorial day to commemorate it.
 Japan's continued refusal to admit to war crimes is a barrier to building trust between the countries - Japan's history books still miss out these horrendous events.
 The museum of Japanese Germ Warfare near Harbin gives a stark reminder of these dark days.

 In 1940 Japan installed Wang Jingwei as the puppet ruler of occupied China based at Nanjing (The Nanjing Regime of China 1940-45).
 Britain and America gave full support for the Nationalists under Chiang Kaishek in the hope that they would engage their enemies the Japanese in battle.
-American bombers were initially based in China for raids on Japan and this led to further Japanese inland incursions in order to overrun the airfields.
+American bombers were initially based in China for raids on Japan and this led to further Japanese inland incursions in order to destroy the airfields.

 Post War Relations